metaopt/torchopt/docs/examples/MAML.rst

 Build the Network
 -----------------

-torchopt supports any user-defined PyTorch networks and optimizers.
-Yet, of course, the inputs and outputs must comply with torchopt's API.
+TorchOpt supports any user-defined PyTorch networks.
 Here is an example:

 ::

     import torch, numpy as np